tailhook/lithos/docs/container_config.rst

     both visible or non-visible from the container itself)

 ``volumes``
     The mapping of mountpoint to volume definition.
-See volumes_ for more info
+See :ref:`volumes` for more info